Traits and Generics

 pass

-A trait defines a set of methods that types can implement.
+A trait is a set of methods that types can implement.
 Think of it as an interface.

 Implementing a Trait